64bitpandas/notes/content/cs70/discrete-math/rsa-cryptography.md

-# RSA Cryptography
+---
+title: "RSA Cryptography"
+weight: 960
+---

 ## Introduction

 The internet is built upon the fact that stuff needs to go from point A to point B quickly, accurately, and securely.
-We'll talk about the **secure** part of that now (the accurate part will be addressed [soon](polynomials.md)!).
+We'll talk about the **secure** part of that now (the accurate part will be addressed [soon](/cs70/discrete-math/polynomials.md)!).

 One of the ways we can make sure our top-secret messages can't get intercepted is to **encrypt** them- mix them up to become incomprehensible using some secret code, then decrypt it at the other end.
 This has a major problem though- how can you agree to use the same secret code as someone else if you've never met them before?